HIV Data Center

-Figure 1 (below) depicts a summary of newly diagnosed cases of HIV Infection from the last five years, as of June 30th, 2018.
+Figure 1 (below) depicts a summary of newly diagnosed cases of HIV Infection from the last ten years, as of June 30th, 2019.
 Summary health data are stored in Florida Community Health Assessment Resource Tool Set (Florida CHARTS), the Florida Department of Health’s (FL DOH) database used to track the health status of the state.
 Health statistics for HIV, AIDS and HIV-related deaths can be found at this web link: http://www.floridacharts.com/charts/CommunicableDiseases/default.aspx.

 What is the difference between diagnosis and report?